Osama-Yusuf/Osama-Yusuf/README.md

 - 👯 I’m looking to collaborate with - Other developers in community
 - 🤔 I’m looking for help finding an internship while looking for a scholarship to study computer science abroad.
 - 💬 Ask me about anything, but for now, I'm fully open to new projects, collaborations or ideas!
+- ⚡ Fun fact: I enjoy learning a new languages, I'm currently learning Deutsch, i'd love to learn how to create potteries.
-- ⚡ Fun fact: The first computer “bug” was an actual real-life bug 😄
+- <!-- - ⚡ Fun fact: The first computer “bug” was an actual real-life bug 😄 -->
 <!-- - 😄 Pronouns: ... -->

 ## **📫 How to reach me**